leagregorka/leagregorka.github.io/founder-meets-founder/index.md

 ## HOW IT FUNCTIONS?

-The first prodution fo the project consisted of 2 parts:
+The first prodution of the project consisted of 2 parts:

 - **Serie of events**